 Is it the mean boss?
 Is it the sniggering and overly competitive colleagues?
-A new and added responsibility that you cannot handle or are not equipped to do well?
+Is there a new and added responsibility that you cannot handle or are not equipped to do well?
 Has the workload suddenly increased or decreased?

 If your job is not driving you up a wall and is also compensating you decently for your troubles, quitting may not make you as happy as you thought it would, especially if you haven’t landed another gig.
-Being unemployed will make you miss that salary, overanalyze your behavior and perhaps think yourself as a quitter.
+Being unemployed will make you miss that salary, overanalyze your behavior, and perhaps think of yourself as a quitter.

 If you have to leave your job, make sure you have landed another one, preferably one that is your dream job, or has all the attributes your current job lacks.

 More on What to Do When You Hate Your Job

 - What to Do When You Hate Your Job but Want a Successful Career

 - 9 Signs It’s Time For A New Job